 - (2) Contracts for the services of a subcontractor under this section must be awarded through a competitive process requiring a public solicitation of proposals.
 Notice of the public solicitation of proposals must be provided to the office of minority and women's business enterprises.
-The public solicitation of proposals must include: - (a) A description of the project, including programmatic, performance, and technical requirements and specifications when available, along with a description of the project's unique aspects, complexities, and challenges; - (b) The reasons for using the alternative selection process; - (c) A description of the minimum qualifications required of the firm: - (d) A description of the process used to evaluate qualifications and proposals, including evaluation factors and the relative weight of factors; - (e) Protest procedures; - (f) The form of the contract, including any contract for preconstruction services, to be awarded: - (g) The estimated maximum allowable subcontract cost; and - (h) The bid instructions to be used by the finalists. - (3) Evaluation factors for selection of the subcontractor must include, but not be limited to: - (a) Ability of the firm's professional personnel to deliver projects similar in size, scope, or complexity; - (b) The firm's past performance on similar projects similar in size, scope, or complexity; - (c) The firm's ability to meet time and budget requirements on projects similar in size, scope, or complexity; - (d) The scope of work the firm proposes to perform with its own forces and its ability to perform that work; - (e) The firm's plan for outreach to minority and women-owned businesses; - (f) The firm's proximity to the project location; - (g) The firm's capacity to successfully complete the project; - (gh) The firm's approach to executing the project based on its delivery of other projects similar in size, scope, or complexity; - (hi) The firm's approach to safety on the project; - (ii) The firm's safety history; and - (i) If interviews are part of the selection process, the solicitation shall describe how interviews will be scored or evaluated, and evaluations shall be included in the written selection summary. - (k) If the firm is selected as one of the most qualified finalists, the firm's fee and cost proposal.
+The public solicitation of proposals must include: - (a) A description of the project, including programmatic, performance, and technical requirements and specifications when available, along with a description of the project's unique aspects, complexities, and challenges; - (b) The reasons for using the alternative selection process; - (c) The projects agreed diverse business inclusions aspirational goals; - (ed) A description of the minimum qualifications required of the firm; - (de) A description of the process used to evaluate qualifications and proposals, including evaluation factors and the relative weight of factors; - (e) Protest procedures; - (f) The form of the contract, including any contract for preconstruction services, to be awarded; - (g) The estimated maximum allowable subcontract cost; and - (h) The bid instructions to be used by the finalists. - (3) Evaluation factors for selection of the subcontractor must include, but not be limited to: - (a) Ability of the firm's professional personnel to deliver projects similar in size, scope, or complexity; - (b) The firm's past performance on similar projects similar in size, scope, or complexity; - (c) The firm's ability to meet time and budget requirements on projects similar in size, scope, or complexity; - (d) The scope of work the firm proposes to perform with its own forces and its ability to perform that work; - (e) The firm's plan for outreach approach to including to minority and women-owned businesses including aspirational inclusion goals for their scope of the work; - (f) The firm's proximity to the project location; - (g) The firm's capacity to successfully complete the project; - (gh) The firm's approach to executing the project based on its delivery of other projects similar in size, scope, or complexity; - (hi) The firm's approach to safety on the project; - (ii) The firm's safety history; and - (j) If interviews are part of the selection process, the solicitation shall describe how interviews will be scored or evaluated, and evaluations shall be included in the written selection summary. - \(k) If the firm is selected as one of the most qualified finalists, the firm's fee and cost proposal.